divyechopra/-Tata-1Mg-Homeopathic-medicine-Analysis-Divye/README.md

 # -Tata-1Mg-Homeopathic-medicine-Analysis <img src=https://notion-emojis.s3-us-west-2.amazonaws.com/prod/svg-twitter/1f48a.svg width="48" height="48">

 ## Introduction
 In the modern era, there's a growing interest in homeopathic medicine due to its holistic approach to healing.
-This project aims to analyze data related to homeopathic medicine products, including benefits, pricing, brands, ratings, and ingredients.
+This project aims to analyze data related to homeopathic medicine products, including benefits, pricing, brands, ratings and ingredients.

 ## Problem Aimed to Solve
 This project helps entrepreneurs estimate costs for a homeopathic store and select relevant products.
 It uses data analysis to empower informed decisions, aiming to create an interactive dashboard for cost evaluation and product selection based on benefits.